If you bought a box of cookies from the Vintage Hills Brownies this year, you helped support the Community OutReach for Education (CORE) campaign.

-Every year, Troop 32920 gives away a third of the money it raises selling cookies to a good cause.
-The Brownies -- 16 in all -- were given the opportunity to choose from a number of charities, and it came down to two choices: the Humane Society or CORE.
+Every year, Troop 32920 gives away a third of the money they raise selling cookies to a good cause.
+The brownies -- 16 in all -- were given the opportunity to choose from a number of charities, and it came down to two choices: the Humane Society or CORE.

-After some debate among the 8-year-olds, they chose to give their donation of $150 from selling 1,345 boxes of cookies to CORE, and began chanting, "Save our teachers!"
+After some debate between the eight-year-olds, they chose to give their donation of $150 from selling 1,345 boxes of cookies to CORE, and began chanting "Save our teachers!"

 "They took it to heart and we're very proud of them," said Patricia Kang, mother of one of the Brownies, Taylor.
 To CORE, $150 may be a drop in the bucket, but to Taylor, it's a lot.